ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/auth-service.md

 - inject the nav controller
 - inject the auth service
-- update the canActivate logic
+- update the canActivate logic as shown below

 ```TypeScript
   async canActivate(): Promise<boolean> {